 \section{Abstract}

 The need to analyze information from streams arises in a variety of applications.
-One of the fundamental research directions is to mine sequential patterns over data streams.
-Current studies mine series of items based on the existence of the pattern in transactions but pay no attention to the series of itemsets and their multiple occurrences.
-The pattern over a window of itemsets stream and their multiple occurrences, however, provides additional capability to recognize the essential characteristics of the patterns and the inter-relationships among them that are unidentifiable by the existing items and existence based studies.
-In this paper, we study such a new sequential pattern mining problem and propose a corresponding efficient sequential miner with novel strategies to prune search space efficiently.
+One of its fundamental research directions is to mine sequential patterns over data streams.
+Current studies mine series of items based on the presence of the pattern in transactions but pay no attention to the series of itemsets and their multiple occurrences.
+The pattern over a window of itemsets stream and their multiple occurrences, however, provides additional capability to recognize the essential characteristics of the patterns and the inter-relationships among them that are unidentifiable by the existing presence-based studies.
+In this paper, we study such a new sequential pattern mining problem and propose a corresponding sequential miner with novel strategies to prune the search space efficiently.
 Experiments on both real and synthetic data show the utility of our approach. \keywords{event sequence, serial episode, multiple occurrences}